 ©Annemone Taake

 Métis-Canadian musician Cole Knutson is celebrated for his “mastery of the art of playing with lightness and finesse, his sensitivity of touch and intensity” (Olyrix, Paris).
-Knutson has performed in venues such as Wigmore Hall, Carnegie Hall, the Berlin Konzerthaus, Pierre Boulez Saal, and the Musée d’Orsay, as well as the Oxford Lieder Festival, Heidelberger Frühling, and Kalamata Music Days in Greece.
+Knutson has performed in venues such as Wigmore Hall, Carnegie Hall, the Berlin Konzerthaus, Pierre Boulez Saal, and the Musée d’Orsay, as well as the Oxford Lieder Festival, Snape Maltings, Heidelberger Frühling, and Kalamata Music Days in Greece.

 Knutson is a past participant of Carnegie Hall’s SongStudio led by Renée Fleming, Heidelberg Frühling’s Liedakademie led by Thomas Hampson and in cooperation with Berlin’s Pierre Boulez Saal, Fondation Royaumont’s Académie Orsay-Royaumont, and was an Oxford Lieder Young Artist.
 He was He has been broadcasted on the BBC, CBC, Radio France, Deutschlandradio Kultur, rbbKultur, Danish Radio, and Radio Swiss Classic.